rnsdomains/rns-subdomain-tool/README.md

 - **Register an alias:** invite a final user to register his subdomain under a given domain.
 - **Check subdomain status:** it will allow the user to check if an alias/subdomain is available or not.

+Notes:

-You can set the tool up to send an email with a template to the user confirming the registration.
+:incoming_envelope: You can set the tool up to send an email with a template to the user confirming the registration.

-Also the tool will save information about registrations in a Mongo DB.
+:information_source: Also the tool will save information about registrations in a Mongo DB.

+:raised_hand: This tool includes an option to set up a maximum number of contract calls per hour.

 Read about:
 - [Requirements](#Requirements)